scala/scala3/docs/_docs/reference/other-new-features/export.md

   private def moreOps = new StringOps(x)
   export moreOps.*
 ```
 In this case the qualifier expression must be an identifier that refers to a unique parameterless extension method in the same extension clause.

-The export will create
-extension methods for all accessible term members
+An export will then create extension methods for all accessible term members,
-in the result of the qualifier path.
+matching the selectors, in the result of the qualifier path.
 For instance, the extension above would be expanded to
 ```scala
 extension (x: String)
   def take(n: Int): String = x.substring(0, n)